GurpreetSingh2601/4640-trfrm1/README.md

 You should see resources created on your Digital Ocean platform.

-*Note - If you ever wish to store your code on github don't forget to add a .gitignore file and write the name of the file in it (which is used to source authentication token).
+*Note - If you ever wish to store your code on github don't forget to add a .gitignore file and write the name of the file in it which is used to source authentication token which is .env in this case.